arquivei/php-kafka-consumer/readme.md

 ### Middlewares

-Middlewares are simple callables that receives two arguments: the message being handled and the next handler.
+Middlewares are simple callables that receive two arguments: the message being handled and the next handler.
 Some possible use cases for middlewares: message transformation, filtering, logging stuff, or even transaction handling, your imagination is the limit.